data-umbrella/data-umbrella.github.io/_posts/2023-08-04-yanina-community.md

 #### Reshama 12:00

 That's a great definition.
 So you belong to a lot of different communities.
-We can focus on the art community here.
-How do you contribute to the art community?
+We can focus on the R community here.
+How do you contribute to the R (Rstats) community?

 #### Yanina 12:13